Save to My DOJO

 Configuring the Host Network Manager DHCP server

 What about nested virtualization?
 Nested virtualization allows you to run a hypervisor inside another hypervisor.
 Why is this important?
-Suppose you want to use Hyper-V inside a Windows 10 test VM that you have running inside a hypervisor such as VirtualBox.
-Having the ability to use nested virtualization means you can test and use Hyper-V installed on your Windows 10 virtual machine running inside VirtualBox.
+Suppose you want to use Hyper-V inside a virtual machine Windows 10 test VM that you have running inside a hypervisor such as VirtualBox.
+Having the ability to use nested virtualization means you can test and use Hyper-V installed on your virtual machine Windows 10 virtual machine running inside VirtualBox.
 VirtualBox supports this by enabling nested virtualization at the VM level.

 Nested virtualization allows exposing the physical processor’s virtualization settings on your virtualization host to an underlying virtual machine.
 With VirtualBox, you can enable nested virtualization using either the GUI or the command-line.